nashape/docs/rails_install_howto.md

-# Rails Installation
+# Rails Installation HOWTO

-This document describes installing RVM, Rails and Guard/Growl on a linux box, such as a Ubuntu virtual machine running on Mac OSX.
+This document describes how to install RVM, Rails and Guard/Growl on a linux box, such as a Ubuntu virtual machine running on Mac OSX.

 I'm little better than a novice at this, so if you use this document, YMMV.